amir20/phantomjs-node/README.md

 }, process.env.DEBUG);
 ```

 You can return data to NodeJS by using `#createOutObject()`.
 This is a special object that let's you write data in PhantomJS and read it in NodeJS.
-Using the example above, data can be read like:
+Using the example above, data can be read by doing:

 ```js
 var outObj = phantom.createOutObject();